The Three Main Components of a Computer System

 This refers to any part that is tangible.
 Examples include:

 - Disk drive.

-These parts are typically housed within the laptop or desktop unit itself, except for the keyboard and mouse.
+These parts are typically housed within the laptop or desktop unit itself, except for the desktop keyboard and mouse.

 What is likely the most important piece of hardware is the microprocessor chip known as the central processing unit (CPU).
 Newer computers come embedded with a union of CPU and a graphics processing chip (GPU) called the Accelerated Processing Unit (APU).

 A component just as important in a system unit is the disk drive.
 This is where data and information is stored locally on the computer.
 They are classified as secondary storage.
 There are two popular types of disk drives.

 Hard disk drive: HDDs are mechanical by design and store data on magnetic and metallic platters, which are read by read/write heads.
 This makes this type of drive rather erratic and prone to failure if used improperly.

 Solid state disk drive: The newer SDDs store data on flash memory chips and are less prone to erratic behavior.
 These are much faster and more reliable compared to HDDs.